CUT1L1Z3R/public-alpha-test/beta-test/README.md

-# FreeFlixx - Free Movie Streaming Platform
+# FreeFlix - Free Movie Streaming Platform

 A modern and responsive web application for streaming movies, TV shows, and anime content.